Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 ## Introducing BrokenPencil: An Open Source Project

 I'm building **BrokenPencil** as an open source project on Bitbucket.
-You enter prompts, get enhanced prompts with selected memories attached, then send to any LLM website you choose (preferably free).  (footnote:  I just found out that Windsurf's none enterprise version has added a memory feature.
+You enter prompts, get enhanced prompts with selected memories attached, then send to any LLM website.  (footnote:  I just found out that Windsurf's none enterprise version has added a memory feature.
 The feature was not available in the enterprise version.
-It is also my experiences that the free version of LLMs are better than the paid API versions.
+It is my experiences that the free version of the LLMs are better than the paid API versions.
 IMHO.)

 ### Project Goals

-**Phase 1: Core Memory System**
+**Phase 1: MVP**
+- Simple web app to add memories with tagging for organization
-- Simple web app to create enhanced prompts
+- Simple web app to apply memories to prompts
-- Basic tagging and organization
 - Markdown-based for human readability
-- Versioned storage.
+- Versioned local or self-hosted cloud storage

-**Phase 2: Browser Integration**
+**Phase2: Brower Plugin**
-- Browser plugin to inject memories into prompts
+- Chrome plug in to inject memories into prompts automatically, restored string in/string out interface to LLM.
-- Local storage / self-hosted cloud storage you trust

 **Phase 3: LLM Integration**
 - LLM-assisted organization, refactoring and reorganization of memories